On behalf of The Law Office of Gustavo E. Frances, P.A.

 Divorce is a complex situation.
 First, you and your spouse have to discuss if this the future that you both want.
 No matter how sure you are of a divorce, it is still an emotional rollercoaster.
 Each person’s divorce is unique.
 Even though around 50% of marriages end in a divorce, how your split up will not look the same as how your best friend split up with his or her spouse.
 The one similarity should be that you have a good attorney by your side to help you navigate the landscape of divorce.

-Alimony, or spousal support, is the last battle in a divorce.
-Our alimony lawyer in Fort Lauderdale at Law Offices of Gustavo E. Frances is here to help you navigate the final piece f the divorce puzzle.
-Our Fort Lauderdale Alimony Attorneys have a passion and knack for helping people get what they need.
+Alimony, or spousal support, is the last battle in divorce.
+Our alimony attorney in Fort Lauderdale at The Law Office Of Gustavo E. Frances, P.A. is here to help you navigate the final piece f the divorce puzzle.
+Our Fort Lauderdale alimony attorney has a passion and knack for helping people get what they need.
 Throughout our years working with divorces, we are ready to handle your divorce.
 Here are 3 tips to consider when alimony is on the table:

 - Know your Finances: Alimony, or spousal support, is all about figuring out the finances.
 If you don’t know what you need financially then you won’t know how much to offer the court.
 Conversely, if you don’t know your finances then you don’t know how much you can agree to give.
 Alimony isn’t a one-way street anymore.
 Either spouse can give alimony and sometimes both may have to.